AmethystBird/COMP3016-Lab-Tasks/Lab9/README.md

 ```

 ### Render Loop
 Within our render loop, we need to call ```glEnable(GL_CULL_FACE)``` in order to set any backwards facing vertices to be invisible.
-If we don't do this, then our rock, along with any other 3D components of our scene are going to try to render both at the same time.
+If we don't do this, then both the front & back faces of any 3D object in our scene are going to render, irrespective of the observer's position in relation to them.
 This will create strange visual artifacts.

 We also need to change how we set our uniforms in order to not act against our new shader loader's way of setting up uniforms.
 We should only have one uniform, which is our ```mvp```.
-We can assign it as a uniform by calling ```Shaders.setMat4()``` & passing the desired name of our uniform to use within our shaders, as well as our actual variable.
+We can assign it as a uniform by calling ```Shaders.setMat4()``` & by passing the desired name of our uniform to use within our shaders, as well as our actual variable.

-Lastly, we can remove our drawing code & replace it with our model's ```Draw()``` function, by providing our shader program:
+Lastly, we can remove our drawing code & replace it with our model's ```Draw()``` function & provide our shader program to it:

 **CPP**
 ```c++